Are leaders born or made?

 What is conscious leadership?

-Maybe you have taken a leadership position in your workplace or recognise the key role you have in your family.
+Maybe you have taken a leadership position in your workplace.
 You have a passion, vision or strong conviction toward something that ignites a spark in others and you begin to collaborate.

 Leading a home, a project, ideas, opinions, influencing others.
 This is all leadership.